Manufacturing Hand Sanitizer During a Pandemic

 Not all high pressure homogenizers are the same.
 Many will emulsify, disperse and de-agglomerate with somewhat similar product results.
 However, the way the homogenizer accomplishes these positive results may differ significantly.
 Here are ten ways the Sonolator homogenizer provides more efficient results versus some of the other systems.

 Sonic is often asked to help analyze and justify the Sonolator Homogenizer systems we manufacture for our clients in the toiletries or home care industry.
 An example of this is the case of the Automatic Dish Gel application.

 Our Automatic Dish Gel customer reported that their current […]

 One of our clients recently came to Sonic with a blending and homogenizing application.
 The client was taking inputs from totes and bulk storage and weighing them into 55-gallon drums.
 Once the correct ratio was achieved the material was mixed using a propeller mixer inside the 55-gallon drum.
 After mixing was completed the […]

-One question which arises time and again when evaluating the Sonolator Homogenizer is, “What is the primary controlling factor of the Sonolator Homogenizer?”
+One question we receive time and again, when customers are evaluating the Sonolator Homogenizer is, “What is its primary controlling factor”?
 The answer is pressure, pressure, and pressure!

-The most important parameter in measuring the amount of “mixing energy” or intensity of mixing within the Sonolator Homogenizer is pump-to-orifice pressure.
-The Sonolator Homogenizer is operated between […]
+The most important parameter in measuring the amount of “mixing energy” or intensity of mixing within homogenizer is pump-to-orifice pressure.
+The equipment is operated between 150 – […]